In this article

 1. Get a business bank account and credit card

 Keeping your business and personal expenses separate makes bookkeeping and tax filing much easier.
 For that reason, it’s important to open a dedicated business bank account.
-Be sure to choose a business checking or debit account that provides useful features such as online access and the ability to integrate with accounting software.
+Be sure to choose a business debit or checking account with useful features like online and mobile banking and accounting software integrations.

 Getting a business credit card or corporate card can further maintain a proper division between your personal and business expenses.
-What’s more, using your business credit card responsibly can help you start building your business credit score.
-A strong business credit score can make your business more attractive to investors, give you access to a higher credit limit, and a lower interest rate on card balances.
+What’s more, using your business credit card responsibly can help you build your business credit score.

 Manual bookkeeping processes are time-consuming and labor-intensive—not to mention error-prone.
 Accounting and spend management software eliminates these challenges, providing a more accurate and efficient way to keep track of business expenses.

-Choosing a platform that automates expense tracking for you and provides real-time reporting is crucial.
-Some corporate cards come with built-in spend management software that offers functionalities like receipt matching, automatic expense categorization, custom spending controls, and integrations with accounting software.
+Choosing a platform that automatically tracks business expenses and provides real-time reporting is crucial.
+Some corporate cards come with built-in spend management software that offers features like receipt matching, automatic expense categorization, custom spend controls, and integrations with accounting software.

-3. Connect your financial institutions and accounting software
+3. Connect your financial institutions with your accounting software

 When you set up your accounting software, you’ll want to choose between a cash-basis or accrual accounting system.
 In cash accounting, revenue is recorded when cash is received, and expenses are posted when cash is paid.
-Accrual accounting records revenue when earned and expenses when incurred.
-The accrual method ignores the movement of cash.
+Accrual accounting records revenue when earned and expenses when incurred, ignoring the movement of cash.

 5. Implement an expense policy

-A clear and comprehensive expense policy is crucial for expense tracking, especially if your employees processes a large number of expense transactions.
+A clear and comprehensive expense policy is crucial for expense tracking, especially if your employees process many business transactions.
 Your expense policy helps minimize the risk of overspending and simplifies your bookkeeping and expense reimbursement processes.

 Your policy should be tailored to your company’s needs, but there are some key elements you should have regardless of size or industry.
 If you’re starting from scratch, an expense policy template can come in handy.